“Maria, by Callas”

 That summer, she began her great affair with Aristotle Onassis.
 Everything about her life and career show that she was more than ready for him.
 They were the two more famous Greeks alive; her Italian husband, Meneghini, had been managing her career and increasing the pressure on her to become the best paid and most sensational diva in the world; her husband was a plain man whereas the svelte new La Callas had become one of the most stunningly well dressed and fabulously jewelled women in the world.
 Onassis was her escape route; he also knew how to make her feel ecstatic away from music.

 From then on, she went through long periods of neither singing in public nor even practising in private.
 At times, she could still rise to the occasion: the “La Gioconda” she recorded in summer 1959 (just when she had announced her separation from her husband) is incandescent.
 The 1960 French LP, though it has her most raucous and parlous top notes to date, is an amazement, with definitive accounts of a wide range of material.
-Some of her returns to old material - such as her 1963 recording of “O malheureuse Iphigénie” from Gluck’s “Iphigénie en Tauride” (on her second French LP) - are even more profound in their way of lodging the music in your head forever, showing at every moment why the music is written as it is; some of her discoveries of new repertory, such as (on the same 1963 second LP of French arias) her account of Marguérite’s “D’amour l’ardente flamme” from Berlioz’s “Le Damnation de Faust” and Charlotte’s “Air des lettres” from Massenet’s “Werther” are immediately definitive, even when compared to those by the greatest French singers.
+Some of her returns to old material - such as her 1963 recording of “O malheureuse Iphigénie” from Gluck’s “Iphigénie en Tauride” (on her second French LP) - are even more profound in their way of lodging the music in your head forever, showing at every moment why the music is written as it is.
+Some of her discoveries of new repertory, such as (on the same 1963 second LP of French arias) her account of Marguérite’s “D’amour l’ardente flamme” from Berlioz’s “Le Damnation de Faust” and Charlotte’s “Air des lettres” from Massenet’s “Werther” are immediately definitive, even when compared to those by the greatest French singers.
 The 1964 Zeffirelli Covent Garden “Tosca” was a sensation of music drama and visual beauty - the production (by all reports subtler than Zeffirelli’s later New York Met one) lasted there for decades - in which Callas again seemed in great form.
-But from 1959 on she started to show a new tendency to sing sharp (an especial problem in her 1961 performance of Donizetti’s “Poliuto” at La Scala).
+From 1959 on, however, she started to show a new tendency to sing sharp (an especial problem in her 1961 performance of Donizetti’s “Poliuto” at La Scala).
 When she returned to Norma, the role dearest to her heart, in a new Zeffirelli production later in 1964 at the Paris Opera, her voice began to fail her.
 And, though she managed some Toscas at the New York Met in March 1965 (“Maria by Callas” strongly suggests that she and Gobbi brought their costumes from Covent Garden), she could not complete her quota of Toscas at Covent Garden that July.
 She was forty-one; she never performed a complete role again.

 The years that followed show Callas sometimes trying to get back on the opera circuit, sometimes incapable of trying.
 She tried some studio recordings, she conducted a series of masterclasses at New York’s Juilliard School, she made a series of comeback concerts in 1973-74 (riveting to the eye, miserable to the ear).
 Callas fanatics have recordings of her singing scales to her poodles, and of her rehearsing a relatively impressive but incomplete performance of Beethoven’s concert aria “Ah perfido!” in a Paris concert hall.